 Research – don’t assume you know what customers value.
 Dig into information sources.
 Observe.
 Most important, ask your customers!
 Listen attentively to their answers and get to know the people who make up your market . . . and who will determine your success.

 One of the best ways to get close to your customers is to do exactly that.
 Yes, you can commission rich and rewarding research, but one of the most effective ways to understand your customers is to talk with them.
-I ran a performing arts center for 15 years and though I wasn’t needed at the theatre every night, that’s where you’d generally find me - and not standing in the wings, but in the lobby.
+I ran a performing arts center for 15 years and though the work didn’t require me at the theatre every night, that’s where you’d generally find me – and not standing in the wings; I was in the lobby.

-I knew what our customers liked about our organization and what they didn’t like because I asked them; it was that simple.
+I knew what our customers liked about our organization and what they didn’t like because I asked them;.
 No wonder that the Victoria Theatre Association’s customer base was the envy of much larger communities and that our renewal rate for subscriptions was regularly 20 basis points higher than most other practices.
 Our customers really were the stars.

-I like to keep it simple.
+Externally, I like to keep it simple.
 After introducing myself, explaining what I’m doing, and getting to know the customer a bit, I begin by asking what he or she likes about the product, program, or service they are using.
-This is a good ice breaker and the answers can inform your marketing strategies.
+This is a good icebreaker and the answers can inform your marketing strategies.

 Second, I ask the customer what he or she doesn’t like.
 Don’t ask what he or she thinks you should do to improve this or that aspect of your services, products, or programs because this is hard to conceptualize.
-Though people have a tough time knowing how to improve things, they definitely know what they don’t like.
+People have a tough time knowing how to improve things, but they definitely know what they don’t like.
 Your customer’s first response may be deferential as most people are as uncomfortable giving honest feedback as they are receiving it.
 But if you encourage the feedback honestly and persistently, you will prevail.

 If you are not getting thoughtful answers, the way you’re asking the questions is likely flawed.
 I like to use open-ended questions, those that don’t require a simple yes or no, when I’m trying to get at the customer experience.
 Be sure to probe answers to get more information.
 Restate what you have heard to be sure you understand what the customer said and meant.